 In this Part, unless the contrary intention appears —

-“dentist” has the same meaning as it has in the Dental Act 1939;
+dentist has the same meaning as it has in the Dental Act 1939;

-“incapacity” means unfitness for and absence from duty as a result of illness or injury and “incapacitated” shall be construed accordingly;
+incapacity means unfitness for and absence from duty as a result of illness or injury and incapacitated shall be construed accordingly;

-“Manager” means the officer of the Department holding the office of Manager, Health and Welfare;
+Manager means the officer of the Department holding the office of Manager, Health and Welfare;

-“medical practitioner” has the same meaning as it has in the Medical Act 1894;
+medical practitioner has the same meaning as it has in the Medical Act 1894;

-“Medicare benefits” has the same meaning as it has in the Health Insurance Act 1973 of the Parliament of the Commonwealth;
+Medicare benefits has the same meaning as it has in the Health Insurance Act 1973 of the Parliament of the Commonwealth;

-“pharmaceutical chemist” has the same meaning as it has in the Pharmacy Act 1964;
+pharmaceutical chemist has the same meaning as it has in the Pharmacy Act 1964;

-“region” means region of the State within the meaning of section 39(2) of the Act.
+region means region of the State within the meaning of section 39(2) of the Act.

 [Regulation 1301 inserted in Gazette 17 Nov 1989 p.
 4110; amended in Gazette 15 Dec 2006 p.
 5635.]